A high quality designer LBD with the right fit is a great find

 As you know, black is my favorite color and I love edgy details.
 This zipper detail dress called my name.
 It fits perfectly and was just $18.
+I couldn’t resist.
+It’s not the first awesome ageless dress or let’s say classic with a twist dress that I found in a thriftstore.
+When you read my blog already since a while you probably remember my black and white sheath dress.
+In case you missed it check the post at the link.
 Another thrifted item in this OOTD is the tote.

 Thrifting can be time consuming.
 You cannot go there with the idea to buy X, Y and/or Z. You have to come regularly and browse.
 Here are nine tips how to save time when thrifting.

 - Befriend a sales person and tell her about what items you like/look for, what you style preferences are, brands and colors you love, and give them your contact information.
 S/he will notify you when something comes in that may be of interest for you.

 - Call the store whether they got new items in your size prior to going there.

 - Just search in the section with your colors.
 You will not buy an orange trench coat, for instance, when you look awesome in cool colors and/or have nothing that would go with that color.